Hosting

 If nobody is talking, prompt them:

-Someone died last night.
+Someone didn't survive the night.
 Does anyone have a theory?
 Any suspicions?

 If one person is dominating, step in: